Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals

 The court is also set to decide whether Trump is immune from four federal criminal counts alleging he schemed to overturn the 2020 presidential election results and knowingly spread false information that whipped his supporters into rioting on Jan.
 6.

-The post Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals appeared first on Louisiana Illuminator.
+The post Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals appeared first on Pennsylvania Capital-Star.